Better insights, earlier

 Non-contact measurement is ideally for fragile or flexible parts

 Tactile probing and contact based measurement methods are not suitable for all applications.
 Soft and flexible components or extrusions cannot be reliably measured and delicate or fragile parts may get damaged or become contaminated.
 The non-contact alternative introduced by laser scanning eliminates this concern by accurately observing and analyzing the complex free-form surfaces, delicate, touch-sensitive membranes and other features with fine details and ease.
 Laser scanners, by measuring from a stand-off cause no deformation of soft materials or inadvertent damage to expensive, fragile components.

-Laser scanners have been adopted at Kierkert AGAn application example are, where foam gasket seals for automotive central locking systems that are dimensionally producedinspected.
+Laser scanners have been adopted at Kierkert AG.
+An application example, where foam gasket seals for automotive central locking systems are inspected.
 The free-form seal is a compressed sealing lip between the lock and the door panel.
 It is designed to work under the harshest of conditions and is a pivotal component in the power-locking systems.
 The smallest deviation in the profile could cause long-term damage to the locking mechanism and with even the lowest force, a contact probe tip can make slight indentations in the material.

 In applications such as this, the Nikon laser scanners offer the ideal solution by eliminating concerns about damage or unreliable results.
 The non-contact solution speeds up the process of measuring these difficult components, and introduces a much higher level of insight by quickly identifying features and surfaces to create high-density point clouds.
 A complete digital copy of parts can be acquired in minutes available for tests and evaluation.

 Automation-ready for production environments